Treatment for plantar fibroma foot pain varies from exercises to injections, radiotherapy to surgery.

 Treatment for plantar fibroma aims to reduce the pressure through the nodule and reduce the size of the lump to help reduce pain and allow normal function.

-Here we will look at the common causes of Plantar Fibromatosis and the different options for treatment for plantar fibroma.
+Here we will look at the common causes of plantar fascial fibromatosis and the different options for treatment for plantar fibroma.

 A plantar fibroma is a small nodule of fibrous tissue that develops in the ball of the foot that may or may not cause foot arch pain.